ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?

+Most of the time, it does what it is

-1. When does it fail?
+3. When does it fail?
-1. When it fails, why does it fail?
+4. When it fails, why does it fail?

+S

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

+Maybe not.
+People might want the model to work at 100% accuracy and would feel frustrated when it is not.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

 ### Part D
 ### Characterize your own Observant system